 Topics include:

-❏ What best predicts productivity, loyalty and tenure
+❏ What best predicts employee productivity and tenure

-❏ The primary causes of employee problem behaviour
+❏ The root causes of employee problem behaviour

 ❏ How managers contribute to mediocre performance